Juviro/mythic-commander/clash/next.md

 * prevent re-render of interface components when menu changes, e.g. when changing life
 * use transform to set card position on battlefield
+* when moving multiple cards, only send one request and update (e.g. move all cards from graveyard to exile)

 # Backlog Bugs